mosip/mosip-infra/deployment/sandbox/README.md

 ![](images/sandbox-overview.png)

 ## Pre-requisites
-This has been tried and verified
+This has been tried and verified on

       * OS : Ubuntu 18.0.4 LTS
       * Hardware : 4 core CPU with 32 GB RAM and a about 200 GB of free hard disk space.